enasequence/read_docs/report_01.md

-# Module 1: Webin reports service
+# Module 1: Webin Reports Service

 The Webin reports service is a collection of RESTful JSON endpoints used to retrieve information about metadata objects and data files submitted through the Webin submission services.